GeoTIFF/geoblaze/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability)](https://codeclimate.com/github/codeclimate/codeclimate/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/test_coverage)](https://codeclimate.com/github/codeclimate/codeclimate/test_coverage)

-# Geoblaze
+# GeoBlaze

 ***A blazing fast javascript raster processing engine***

 ---

-Geoblaze is a geospatial raster processing engine written purely in javascript.
+GeoBlaze is a geospatial raster processing engine written purely in javascript.
 Powered by [geotiffjs](https://github.com/geotiffjs/geotiff.js), it provides tools to analyze [GeoTIFFs](https://en.wikipedia.org/wiki/GeoTIFF).
 Using geoblaze, you can run computations ranging from basic statistics (min, max, mean, mode) to band arithmetic and histogram generation in either a web browser or a node application.

 Learn more by [reading our documentation](https://geoblaze.io)

 ## Getting Started

-1. Add Geoblaze to your project
+1. Add GeoBlaze to your project
 ```
   npm install geoblaze
 ```